 Mrs Paula Jarman-Dunn: JD Classroom Assistant

-Please note that, in order to keep things tidy, items that pre-date the most recent holiday will be removed from this archive
+Please note that, in order to keep things tidy, items that pre-date the last-but-one holiday will be removed from this archive